Paffard Keatinge-Clay: Architectural career

 Keatinge-Clay's own office in San Francisco was located at 680 Beach Street in what is now the Fisherman's Wharf area.
 Concurrently with starting up his own practice, he was teaching and lecturing in schools around the Bay Area including the University of California at Berkeley, and San Luis Obispo.

-During the 14-year period from 1961 to 1975 Keatinge-Clay produced several buildings several of which remain today.
+During the 14-year period from 1961 to 1975, Keatinge-Clay produced several buildings several of which remain today.
 The first was the previously mentioned 1965 home for himself.
 This was followed by a medical office building in the San Fernando Valley in 1966 and the 1968 addition to the San Francisco Art Institute, an art academy situated in the heart of the city's elite Russian Hill neighbourhood.
 Finally, in what would turn out to be both the most ambitious and professionally tumultuous project of his career, he was selected to design the Student Union building at San Francisco State University.
 Difficulties, both technical and legal, resulted in his eventual departure from the US to Canada, followed by an exodus through North Africa sometime in the late 1970s.

 During the latter portion of his time in San Francisco, Keatinge-Clay was recognised abroad when he placed as an honoured finalist in two competitions in the UK, both in 1972.
 In what could be seen as a return to his homeland, the first of these proposals was his design in London for an administrative office addition to Parliament at Westminster.
 The second was for a new art museum in Glasgow, Scotland, for which he received an honourable mention.

+Personal life and death

+Keatinge-Clay married Verena, daughter of Siegfried Giedion and Carola Giedion-Welcker.

+After leaving California in the 1970s, he lived near Mijas, Spain.
+He died there 17 March 17 2023, at the age of 97.